 Next, we describe the generalized Wasserstein distance for the unbalanced case.
-The transport between two unbalanced measures can be enabled by allowing \emph{add} and \emph{remove} operations in addition to transporting between vertices.
-Roughly speaking, an infinitesimal mass $\delta\vb*{x}^a$ of $\vb*{x}^a$ can either be removed at cost $\lambda\|\delta\vb*{x}^a\|_1$, or moved from $\vb*{x}^a$ to $\vb*{x}^b$ at cost $\mca{W}_1(\delta\vb*{x}^a,\delta\vb*{x}^b)$.
-Mathematically, the generalized Wasserstein distance between unbalanced measures can be defined as \cite{Piccoli.2013.ARMA}
+Transport between two unbalanced states can be enabled by allowing \emph{add} and \emph{remove} operations in addition to transportation between vertices.
+More precisely, an infinitesimal mass $\delta\vb*{x}$ of $\vb*{x}$ can either be removed at cost $\lambda\|\delta\vb*{x}\|_1$ or moved from $\vb*{x}$ to $\vb*{y}$ at cost $\mca{W}_1(\delta\vb*{x},\delta\vb*{y})$.
+Mathematically, the generalized Wasserstein distance between unbalanced states can be defined as \cite{Piccoli.2013.ARMA}